+PREREQUISITE: None.

-SCHOOL EDHS ORHS PHS UMHS IHS GRADES 9-12 CREDIT 5 units per semester
+SCHOOL EDHS PHS UMHS IHS PCA GRADES 10 CREDIT 5 units per semester

-IHS

-Virtual Academy

-Meets UC Requirements: "g'
+Meets UC Requirement: "g"

 Students will investigate the various areas of earth and space science.
 This is an introduction to equipment and techniques that will be applied in biology, chemistry, and physics.
-Satisfies Earth and Space graduation requirement.
+Satisfies Physical Science graduation requirement.

+PREREQUISITE: Successful completion of

-BIOLOGY (Y) #0311 PREREQUISITE : Successful completion Earth and Space Science 9 th grade cour and/or completion of Algebra 1.
+Earth and Space Science course and/or

+completion of Algebra 1 with the exception of ORHS.

+ORHS.